JoshuaPark823/grad-planner/README.md

 ### Overview
 - Build a web application using vanilla JavaScript and HTML/CSS that builds a structure for a student's graduation at McGill.
 Currently credits are weighted equally (1/2/4 Credit courses aren't available).
-- Create a responsive frontend UI with out using any frameworks, libraries, or advanced JavaScript technologies.

-### Languages & Technologies
+### Languages Used
 - HTML/CSS
-- JavaScript ES6
+- JavaScript

 ### Possible Future Additions
-- Refactor the JavaScript codebase using jQuery, selectors, etc.
+- Refactor code so that it's more readable.
+- Finish implementing features.
+- Implement web crawling to find course weights.
 - Implement **Responsive Design** either using CSS3 media queries or webkit.